 Whatever variation you choose make sure you keep the binding factors the same; the combination of coconut oil, almond flour, and maple syrup helps give the granola its unique chunky texture.

-This is a baked granola recipes, as baking helps create the chunky texture.
-Once your paleo granola is done baking, break the chunks apart to recreate the same texture as that of a regular oat-based granola.
-Of course, in this case, this paleo-approved granola recipe will be chunkier, and will have a better bite than that of its oat-based counterpart.
+This is a baked granola recipe, as baking helps create a chunky texture.
+Once your paleo granola is done baking, break the chunks apart to recreate the same texture as that of regular oat-based granola.
+Of course, in this case, this paleo-approved granola recipe will be chunkier and will have a better bite than that of its oat-based counterpart.

 The color of the granola is also darker due to the dark spices used.
 The spices also provide a very warm and cozy flavor to the end product.
 If you'd like to change the spices for your own, please feel free to do so.
 At the end of the day, the blueprint of this recipe helps you make the granola, but the flavor profile can come from you directly.